Nullcaller/passutil/README.md

 ## TODO

-* Achieve MVP state
+* Implement all mentioned features (memorization helper and transfer are not currently implemented)
-* Fix all memory leaks
+* Fix memory leaks
 * Make use of libsodium's security features (secure mallocs, RAM managements and stuff)
-* Encrypt metadata with a separate password
+* Encrypt metadata with a separate password?
 * Make more use of password shuffling
 * Use OpenSSL's EVP instead of direct AES functions